Speech Therapy Terms Dictionary

 Compensatory Strategy – A method of carrying out a task when the easiest or most direct method of achieving the goal is impaired.
 Example: Describing a word is a compensatory word-finding strategy that can be used when a person cannot think of the exact word; using this strategy may result in the listener guessing the word, thereby compensating for the word finding deficit.
 A person must remember to use the strategy for it to work.
 Compensatory strategies used for cognition, language, speech, and swallowing and are frequently taught in speech therapy.

 Comprehension – Understanding.
 Auditory comprehension is understanding through listening.
 Reading comprehension is understanding written words.
 Comprehension Therapy is an app designed to work on auditory and reading comprehension of single words.
 Reading Therapy is an app meant to be used for reading comprehension at the phrase and sentence levels.
-Answering Therapy targets the understanding of questions.
+Advanced Language Therapy contains both Advanced Comprehension Therapy for working on understanding sentences, and Advanced Reading Therapy for working on understanding paragraphs.

 Confrontation Naming – Saying the name of an object that is presented.
 Objects may be real or pictured.
 This ability is frequently impaired in aphasia and dementia.
 Naming Therapy is an app designed to practice confrontation naming.